Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 The American Boiler Manufacturers Association (ABMA) has developed a standard radiation loss chart that can be used to measure radiation loss.
 The amount of radiation and convection loss is proportional to the surface area of the boiler.

 The more heating surface a boiler has per horsepower, the more efficient it is.
 The normal design of a boiler is 5 to 7.5 lbm/hr of steam per square foot of heating surface.
-This varies between fire tube and water tube models.
+This varies between the different models.

 Flue Gas Passes:

 The performance of a boiler depends a great deal on the burner, controller, and boiler working as an integrated system.
-Much of the efficiency of the boil depends on the burner making optimum use of the air supply and eliminating excess air.
-The efficiency of the burner is critical to the cost of the boiler.
-Burners have specific air levels to ensure proper combustion.
+For a boiler to be efficient, the burner must make optimum use of the air supply and eliminate excess air.
+The productivity of the burner is critical to the cost of the boiler's operation.
+Air levels specifically are set to ensure proper combustion from the burner.

 Chapter Four – Heat Sources for High Pressure Boilers